 1. Get the word out!

 Likewise, don’t discount the importance of social media.
-An informative and frequently updated Facebook page, for example, is an excellent tool to not only inform customers of your offerings, but also to create a cohesive community of supporters that will spread the message about your business through “word of mouth,” which these days translates to commenting on and sharing your news and content.
-To learn more about digital marketing, please check out our recent webinar with equipment rental digital marketing expert, David McBee.
+An informative and frequently updated Facebook page, for example, is an excellent tool to not only inform customers of your offerings but also to create a cohesive community of supporters that will spread the message about your business through “word of mouth,” which these days translates to commenting on and sharing your news and content.
+To learn more about digital marketing, please check out our recent webinar with equipment rental digital marketing expert David McBee.

 2. Right-size it.